henokkhm/hello-rails-back-end/README.md

 This is a simple [Ruby on Rails](https://rubyonrails.org/) application that fetches a random greeting from the database, and returns it as JSON.

+> **Link to the frontend repository 👉 https://github.com/henokkhm/hello-react-front-end

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>